LD4P/ld4ptemplates/README.md

 13. renamed generically named Resource Templates, for example, "BIBFRAME Item" renamed to "\_Cartographic Item (BIBFRAME)"
 14. for Resource Templates in Profiles that include a starting point Resource Template, added remark `based on LC template [LC template ID]`

 The [Loading LC Profiles spreadsheet](https://docs.google.com/spreadsheets/d/1j2OUoXBmmvfC-vCnG02ynoQGFB5Q-pFsnRSszleZ78w/) documents the changes made.
+The significant tabs are:
-The **Changes to Profiles** tab shows changes made to the Profile files to get them to import into Sinopia, and the **Changes by Resource Template** tab shows changes made to get the Resource Templates to open successfully once loaded.
+* **Changes to Profiles**: changes made to the Profile files to get them to import into Sinopia
+* **Changes by Resource Template**: changes made to get the Resource Templates to open successfully once loaded
+* **useValuesFrom**: lookups in LC templates; the ones in red (those with a blank in the Corresponding Sinopia URN/URL column) are the ones not yet supported in Sinopia
+* **LC Default Values**: templates with defaults set to LC-specific values that won't be appropriate for other institutions

 NOTE:
 As of August 19, 2019, these templates are on the [Sinopia development site](http://development.sinopia.io) for review, with the exception of Resource Templates from following Profiles (BIBFRAME 2.0 Sound Recording-Analog.json, BIBFRAME 2.0 Sound Recording-Audio Cassette.json, BIBFRAME 2.0 Sound Recording-Audio CD-R.json, BIBFRAME 2.0 Sound Recording-Audio CD.json, Prints & Photographs.json) (see the [Loading LC Profiles spreadsheet](https://docs.google.com/spreadsheets/d/1j2OUoXBmmvfC-vCnG02ynoQGFB5Q-pFsnRSszleZ78w/) spreadsheet, **Changes by Resource Template** tab for what remains to be done with Resource Templates from those Profiles)